 Who Should Serve as Professional Trustee of Special Needs Trust?

 We have a Supplemental Needs Trust for our older son (25 years old).
 We have named a younger son (23 years old) as the trustee and a friend (60 years old) as a co-trustee that our younger son can change if he wants.
 Our financial person has been encouraging us to use an institutional trustee from his company to be a contingent trustee.
-Our son is not on government benefits – long story – but it just isn’t going to work for his situation – as of now.
+Our older son is not on government benefits – long story – but it just isn’t going to work for his situation – as of now.

 I am currently the trustee for my sister’s special needs trust.
 I understand all the work involved and am good at it.
 My sister is well taken care of.